 The galleries and chambers surrounding these wells were often carved profusely with elaborate detail and became cool, quiet retreats during the hot summers.

 Ugrasen ki Baoli is a unique blend of architecture with an impressive design known to have existed centuries ago.
 The red stone walls of the Baoli, dressed with a series of arched structure are grim and desolate, but still beautiful.
 The Baoli is made up of a series of superimposed arches supported on piers or columns.
 It consists of 103 steps made of red stones.
 A basic difference between stepwells on the one hand, and tanks and wells on the other, is to make it easier for people to reach the ground water and to maintain and manage the well.

 Because of an increasing drop in local water table due to unregulated pumping, the stepwell has long since dried up and one can see the bed of the reservoir.
 It is a cool and silent place in the heart of the capital.

+This Baoli has the reputation of being one the haunted places of New Delhi.
+It is said that the water of the well was black in colour and the ‘black water’ had often lured people to jump into it and commit suicide.
+Whether these stories are true or figments of imagination of some people cannot be confirmed, but many visitors to this place say that they often have an uncanny feel near the well.
+The Baoli does give a grim look.
 The silence deepens as one moves to the bottom of the stairs, and the gradual increase in the gurgling sound of pigeons, and squeaky chatter of bats echoing off the stone walls makes this place creepy.
 The mystic architecture is definitely worth a visit.